Quiirky-codes/Automated-Vehicle-Maintenance-Predictor/README.md

 # Algorithms used to train the model
 I. XGBOOST:
    Overview
    XGBoost is an ensemble learning technique that combines the predictions of multiple decision tree models to create a robust and accurate predictive model.
    In the context of our Automated Vehicle Maintenance Predictor project, XGBoost can be employed to improve the accuracy of maintenance need predictions.
    Handle both regression and classification tasks: XGBoost is versatile and can be used to predict continuous variables (e.g., remaining engine life) or classify maintenance needs (e.g., urgent, routine, or no maintenance needed).
    Capture complex relationships: XGBoost excels at capturing intricate patterns and non-linear relationships in the data, which can be crucial when predicting vehicle maintenance.
    Handle missing data: XGBoost has built-in mechanisms to handle missing data, which is common in real-world datasets.
    Control overfitting: Through hyperparameter tuning, you can control the depth of trees and the number of trees in the ensemble to prevent overfitting and achieve a well-generalized model.
    Interpretability: XGBoost provides feature importance scores, allowing you to understand which factors are most influential in predicting maintenance needs.

-  Integration
-  To integrate XGBoost into our project:
+  Integration:

   1. Data Preprocessing: Prepare historical vehicle data, clean it, and preprocess it to create meaningful features for the model.

   2. Handle missing values and encode categorical variables if necessary.